LloydWilliamsBW/CleaningDataProject/README.md

 To run the code one needs to run the script run_analysis.R to produce the tidy submission dataset in the file Summarised_by_mean.txt.

-The tidy submission data is described in the CodeBook.md file.
+The tidy submission data is described in the CodeBook.Rmd file.